Hemorrhoids and Other Anal Disorders

 In some circumstances, hemorrhoids that do not resolve or bleed repeatedly need other type of treatment.
 These include:

 - Surgery: Removal of the dilated, stretched veins.
+This is performed by a general or colorectal surgeon in an operating room.

 - What is an anal fissure?